pranjal-sri/Feedback-Augmented-Search/README.md

 It performs a three-step process:
 #### 1. Querying the API
 It queries the API with the given paramters.
-It raises an error in case of Connection errors.
+In case of Connection errors, it prints a Query Error, and exits.

 #### 2. Verifying the result
 It verifies the results to ensure it has the item field and has atleast 10 search results.
 In either is violated, the program prints the issue and exits.